 Table Of Contents For This Page

 At TruckingTruth, we've done a ton of research for you!
-We've contacted the company recruiters at Millis Transferand put together a fantastic review of the Millis Training Institute paid CDL training program.
+We've contacted the company recruiters at Prime Inc and put together a fantastic review of the Prime Student Driver paid CDL training program.

 We'll start you off with our opinion of their paid CDL training program and then we'll take you through all of the key features and important information you'll need to know.
 Some of what we'll cover:

-Once you begin your training on the road with Prime Student Driver you will be guaranteed a weekly minimum salary of $700!
+Once you begin your training on the road with Prime Student Driver, as long as you are available for dispatch they will guarantee a weekly minimum salary of $700, and after you reach 40,000 miles the pay increases to $800!
 Now that's a lot better than having to pay for the schooling up front, isn't it?

 After researching Prime's CDL training program, I am very happy with how their training is structured.
 Unlike most CDL training programs, students are sent into the real world with a CDL instructor for one-on-one training while actually performing job functions and transporting cargo.
 I believe this is one of the most effective ways to truly learn how to drive a truck in real world conditions.
 As long as you stay with Prime for one full year, your obligation is complete without paying any up front or payroll deducted tuition costs.